KaleStahl/VGC-Match-Log/README.md

 #### PokePaste
 ##### Generate PokePaste
 Opens a window that allows you to enter Pokemon data.
 "Generate" button will generate a PokePaste readable by both this program and Showdown.
+Note that because I am bad at programming, once you hit generate, it will not allow you to generate another pokepaste without closing and restarting the generate pokepaste window.
 ##### Export Teams
 Opens a window with a text paste of all teams entered through the "add team" button.
 This paste will be readable by Showdown, but not this application.
 ##### Export Opponent's Teams